mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       >>> x = mdp.numx_rand.random((100, 25))
       >>> y_fda = fdanode(x)

-- Some nodes may allow for optional arguments in the ``execute`` method, as always the complete information is given in the doc-string.
+- Some nodes may allow for optional arguments in the ``execute`` method.
+  As always the complete information can be found in the doc-string.

 Node Inversion
 ~~~~~~~~~~~~~~

-If the operation computed by the node is invertible, it is possible
+If the operation computed by the node is invertible, the node can also
-to compute the inverse transformation:
+be executed *backwards*, thus computing the inverse transformation:

-- Given the output data, compute the inverse projection to
+- In the case of PCA, for example, this corresponds to projecting a
-  the input space for the PCA node:
+  vector in the principal components space back to the original data
+  space:
   ::

       >>> pcanode1.is_invertible()